Vetetoe to step down as LHS baseball coach

 “Lebanon’s baseball program is in better shape during the four years I’ve been here to where it was four years ago.”

-Inheriting a program he said had just 20 wins in the five seasons before his 2015 arrival to one which is 87-63 (based on his recollections) going into Wednesday’s game.
-The Blue Devils are 13-17 this season following a 9-3 loss at Beech on Tuesday.
+Vetetoe, who will turn 31 Friday, inherited a program he said had just 20 wins in the five seasons before his 2015 arrival to one which is 88-63 (based on his recollections) going into Wednesday’s game.
+The Blue Devils are 14-17 this season following a 9-3 loss at Beech on Tuesday and an 8-7 win in 13 innings Wednesday.

 Athletic director Zach Martin said he could not comment on the resignation.